 At noon on Friday, September 2, 2005, in what has become an annual tradition since their creation in 2003, the Mayor's Arts Awards are presented by Seattle Mayor Greg Nickels (b.
 1955) as part of Bumbershoot opening ceremonies at Seattle Center.
-Of the 60 public nominations recommended to the mayor by the Seattle Arts Commission, Nickels honors six with awards: Reverend Patrinell Wright (b.
-1944) and the Total Experience Gospel Choir receive the Soul of the Community Award; Sara Liberty-Laylin of Adams Elementary School gets the Innovation in Integrated Arts Education Award; longtime arts advocate Peter Donnelly (1938-2009) is honored with the Tour de Force Award; David Brewster (b.
+Of the 60 public nominations recommended to the mayor by the Seattle Arts Commission, Nickels honors six with awards: Reverend Patrinell Wright (1944-2022) and the Total Experience Gospel Choir receive the Soul of the Community Award; Sara Liberty-Laylin of Adams Elementary School gets the Innovation in Integrated Arts Education Award; longtime arts advocate Peter Donnelly (1938-2009) is honored with the Tour de Force Award; David Brewster (b.
 1939) and Town Hall are recognized in the Cultural Catalyst category; iconic painter Alden Mason (1919-2013) receives the Northwest Legacy Award; and the Tsutakawa Family receives A Generation of Artistic Inspiration and Leadership Award.

 Reverend Patrinell "Pat" Wright